Meghan Markle & Prince Harry’s Love ‘Put To The Test’ In New Lifetime Movie

-Meghan Markle and Prince Harry’s love will be “put to the test” in a new Lifetime movie that will serialize the couple’s first year of marriage reported Entertainment Tonight.
+Meghan Markle and Prince Harry’s love will be “put to the test” in a new Lifetime movie that will serialize the couple’s first year of marriage, reported Entertainment Tonight.
 The couple’s story will be told on the entertainment channel, focusing on their first year of marriage including their engagement and wedding day.
 This is the second film Lifetime has done on the royal couple since they announced their intent to wed in November 2017.

 Lifetime shared the premise of the film, including images, on their official website.

-Harry & Meghan: Becoming Royal, is the sequel to the 2018 Lifetime movie Harry & Meghan: A Royal Romance.
+Harry & Meghan: Becoming Royal is the sequel to the 2018 Lifetime movie Harry & Meghan: A Royal Romance.

 The first film chronicled the courtship and love story between Prince Harry (Murray Fraser) and Meghan Markle (Parisa Fitz-Henley) from the moment they met after being set up by friends, through their initial courtship.
 The film also depicted the lengths the couple went to keep their romance under wraps, and how they weathered media attention once their relationship and engagement was announced.